 Encounter Africa most unusual wildlife up close in their natural habitat: the ‘Samburu Special Five’, rare endemic species present only in the arid North, the famously large herds of Samburu elephants and the endangered black rhino, re-introduced to Northern Kenya after 30 years.

 The Saruni Lodges

-Activities and amenities: day and night game drives, bush meals, guided walks, birdwatching, Samburu Wellbeing Space treatments, picnics, two swimming pools, helicopter excursions, Samburu cultural visits, Saruni Shop.
+Activities and amenities: day and night game drives, photographic hide, bush meals, guided walks, birdwatching, Samburu Wellbeing Space treatments (payable extra), picnics, two swimming pools, helicopter excursions (payable extra), Samburu cultural visits (payable extra), Saruni Shop.

-In February 2017, Saruni is proud to expand its luxury collection of lodges and tented camps with the opening of ‘Saruni Rhino’.
-Located in Sera Community Conservancy, in the wild, undiscovered northern frontier of Kenya, the camp is currently a little over 2 driving hours from our Saruni Samburu lodge in nearby Kalama Conservancy (the driving time will decrease to little more than one hour with the completion of a new access road).
+In February 2017, Saruni was proud to expand its luxury collection of lodges and tented camps with the opening of ‘Saruni Rhino’.
+Located in Sera Community Conservancy, in the wild, undiscovered northern frontier of Kenya, the camp is a little over 2 driving hours from our Saruni Samburu lodge in nearby Kalama Conservancy.
 Saruni Rhino offers the first rhino tracking experience in East Africa: an amazing walking safari that provides a uniquely thrilling adventure, but also allows our guests to actively contribute to the protection of this iconic species.